Priya148/apnacollege-demo/README.md

 # apnacollege-demo
-this is a demo repository to test author - Test
+this is a demo repository to test.
+Author - Test